Skip to content

 Buy a home soil pH kit or send a sample to your local county extension office.
 Most grasses thrive between pH 5.8 and 7.0.

-Warm-season grasses like Bermuda and Zoysia prefer the slightly lower end (6.0–6.5), while cool-season grasses like Kentucky bluegrass and tall fescue do best at 6.0–7.0.
+Warm-season grasses like Bermuda and Zoysia prefer pH 6.0–6.5; cool-season grasses like Kentucky bluegrass and tall fescue do best at 6.0–7.0.
 Clemson University recommends adding lime any time your pH reads below 5.5.

 There are three primary lawn soil types, and they respond very differently to lime: